Acupuncture beats drugs for insomnia relief

 Auricular acupuncture involves the application of filiform needles (1.5 mm length) to specific acupoints located on the outer surface of the ear.
 Estazolam is a benzodiazepine, a psychoactive drug in the same class as chlordiazepoxide (Librium) and diazepam (Valium).
 The study involved the selection of 70 patients at the acupuncture department of Hangzhou Hospital of Traditional Chinese Medicine.
 All patients were diagnosed with insomnia between March 2015 and March 2016.
 They were randomly divided into an acupuncture treatment group and a drug control group, with 35 patients in each group.

-The statistical breakdown for each randomized group was as follows.
+Group Selection Process The statistical breakdown for each randomized group was as follows.
 The acupuncture treatment group was comprised of 14 males and 21 females.
 The average age in the acupuncture treatment group was 68 (±6) years.
 The average course of disease in the treatment group was 5.37 (±2.66) years.
 The drug control group was comprised of 16 males and 19 females.
 The average age in the drug control group was 67 (±7) years.
 The average course of disease in the drug control group was 5.44 (±3.12) years.
 For both groups, there were no significant differences in terms of their gender, age, and course of disease prior to initiation of the investigation.